Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 Body
 ----

-The *body* is that part of the packet which consists of all fields that are not part of either the prefix or the message header.
+The *body* is that part of the message which consists of all fields that are not part of either the prefix or the message header.
 Most message structures described in the `Message Definitions`_ section have a body part, but this is not required.
 Messages may consist of only a prefix and a header, for